 Skip to content

 The Deadly sista girlz program was developed as the Dare to dream girls group in June 2007, and is an initiative of the David Wirrpanda Foundation operating in Western Australia.
-It evolved out of an identified need to provide activities specifically for Indigenous girls to enhance their life opportunities.
+It evolved out of an identified need to provide activities specifically for Aboriginal girls to enhance their life opportunities.

 The deadly sista girlz address the issues of:

 The program has been successfully replicated in other parts of Australia.

 David Wirrpanda Foundation